Kotryna Kulbytė: Career

-Since 2020, she worked as assistant coach in youth age groups: with Lithuania's WU15, WU17 teams.

-From 2020 to 2023 was a head coach and a technical director of womens FK Vilnius.
+Since 2020, she worked as assistant coach in youth age groups with Lithuania's WU15 and WU17 teams.
+From 2020 to 2023, she was head coach and technical director for FK Vilnius women's section, combining coaching with responsibility for the development of the club's women's football programme.

-From 2021 to 2025 she was head coach of Lithuanian WU15/WU17 national teams, coach education (UEFA instructor for UEFA C & UEFA B licences), also worked at Women’s football and coach education department under Lithuanian Football Federation.
-At the same time, from 2022 to 2025 she was assistant coach of Lithuanian senior women’s national team.
+From 2021 to 2025, she was head coach of the Lithuanian WU15 and WU17 national teams.
+During the same period, she worked in coach education department as a UEFA instructor for UEFA C and UEFA B licence courses and was involved in the women's football and coach education departments of the Lithuanian Football Federation.
+From 2022 to 2025, she was also an assistant coach of the Lithuania women's national team.